Utah

 A health benefit plan may not impose originating site restrictions, geographic restrictions, or distance-based restrictions.

-A network provider that provides the telemedicine services described above may utilize any synchronous audiovisual technology for the telemedicine services that is compliant with HIPAA.
+A network provider that provides the telemedicine services described in Subsection (2)(a) may utilize any synchronous audiovisual technology for the telemedicine services that is compliant with the federal Health Insurance Portability and Accountability Act of 1996.

 Telepsychiatric Consultations